mascor/erpnext_fattura_elettronica/README.md

 At scheduled time the system can generate email alerts about the documents that must be exported.
 The user can manage the schelude choose between (1 hour, 2 hour, or a fixed time of the day).

-The user will manage the export process using a new doctype: "XML Export" In this doctype the user will be able to select a period and after then can select the Documents to export The system will generate an XML file for every Customer;
+The user will manage the export process using a new doctype: "EFE XML Export" In this doctype the user will be able to select a period and after then can select the Documents to export The system will generate an XML file for every Customer;